x22tri/sino-sztorik-backend/README.md

 ## Structural Overview

-This backend is mainly responsible for assembling the *"Chinese character object"* that the user is eligible to see.
+The backend is mainly responsible for assembling the *"Chinese character object"* that the user is eligible to see.

 As the course is linear, the currently logged-in user has a "progress status" that *determines which characters they can and cannot see*.
 In addition, the user can *"unlock" more and more information* about already learned characters as they progress through the course.